limbus-medtec/iem/README.md

 Copy the files from the directories in this repository into the respective directory of IEM on your computer.
 Then, restart IEM.

+Illumina® is a registered trademark of Illumina, Inc.